chokevin8/chokevin8.github.io/_posts/2023-05-30-stable-diffusion-part2.md

 <p>
 The "KL" stands for the <i>Kullback-Leibler (KL) divergence</i>, that is additionally added to the loss function of the VAEs.
 The KL-divergence essentially measures the distance between two probability distributions, and minimizing this essentially brings the above clusters "more together".
-More on VAEs and KL-regularization can be covered later, but this is not the current focus of this blog, so I will keep it brief.
+More on VAEs and KL-divergence will be covered in the next part of the blog.
 </p>
 <p>
 VQ-regularization is another method to regularize the latent space of a VAE, a similar method is utilized in <i>Vector-Quantized (VQ) VAEs</i>- hence why it is called VQ-regularization.